Structured logging that actually helps: Serilog fields that matter in .NET incidents

 Browse all

-Retry storms don’t look like a bug — they look like good engineering until production melts.
-Here’s how to bound retries with stop rules and proof.
+Retry storms don't look like a bug—they look like good engineering until retries amplify failures and multiply in-flight requests during backpressure.

-When CPU looks fine but everything times out: how thread pool starvation happens, how to prove it with real signals, and the smallest fixes that stop repeat incidents.
+When requests time out but CPU is low and restarting fixes it temporarily: how thread pool starvation happens, how to prove queueing, and the smallest fixes that stop repeat incidents.

 Jan 24, 2026